fedorenchik/PlanetVim/docs/GUIDE.md

 ## Language intelligence

 C/C++ use clangd and Python uses pylsp by default, with asyncomplete's LSP, buffer, and file sources.
 A missing server leaves buffer/path completion available.
 Configure `g:PV_clangd_argv` or `g:PV_pylsp_argv` as an argv List; an empty List opts out of that server.
-Restart GVim after changing a registered server command. `g:PV_pylsp_settings` supplies pylsp workspace settings.
+Project `lsp` and `python` settings select separate server processes and environments; revisit a source buffer after changing them.
+Restart GVim after changing an unscoped global server command. `g:PV_pylsp_settings` supplies pylsp workspace settings.
 Install `python-lsp-server[all]` in a separate environment if its diagnostics and formatting plugins are needed.

-Create `compile_commands.json` for C++ projects and make it discoverable by clangd.
-For an out-of-tree database, configure clangd's `--compile-commands-dir=/absolute/build/path` in its argv.
-Project roots are detected from language/build markers and Git directories.
+CMake Configure requests `compile_commands.json` and automatically supplies the selected build directory to clangd when the generator produces it.
+An explicit `--compile-commands-dir` in clangd's argv takes priority.
+Configured project servers use the selected source directory; otherwise roots are detected from language/build markers and Git directories.

 Supported actions are `:PlanetDefinition`, `:PlanetReferences`, `:PlanetHover`, `:PlanetRename`, `:PlanetFormat`, and `:PlanetDiagnostics`.
 C/C++/Python buffers also get local `gd`, `gr`, `gi`, `gy`, `K`, `<leader>rn`, `<leader>f`, `[d`, and `]d` mappings.
 Their cleanup restores previous buffer-local mappings.
 Other bundled language plugins retain their own setup and commands.